Eritropene/SkrotoSkript2/README.md

 4. To read the parameter from the stack, pop them out with `Y`.

 YOU HAVE A STACK, AND YES YOU CAN USE IT.
 Be grateful.

+YOU ALSO HAVE AN HEAP.
+Feel free to use as an array.